By Alan Zucker

 ©2022, Alan Zucker; Project Management Essentials, LLC

-Alan has a master’s degree in economics from the University of Maryland, with a master’s and a certification in IT Project Management from the George Washington University.
+Alan has a master’s degree in economics from the University of Maryland and a master’s and a certificate in IT Project Management from the George Washington University.
 He is a Project Management Professional (PMP) and Certified Agile Professional (PMI-ACP) through the Project Management Institute.
 He also holds multiple Agile certifications from Disciplined Agile, Scrum Alliance, and Scaled Agile.

 Browse IIL’s Business Relationship Management Courses here!

 Disclaimer: The ideas, views, and opinions expressed in this article are those of the author and do not necessarily reflect the views of International Institute for Learning or any entities they represent.